GuidanceOfGrace/CLASSIC-Fallout4/CLAS Changelog.md

 * OTHER FILES *
 - *CL TOOLS* folder renamed to *CLAS TOOLS*
-- Updated "HOW TO READ CRASH LOGS" PDF so it matches the latest online Google Docs version.
+- Updated *HOW TO READ CRASH LOGS* PDF so it matches the latest online Google Docs version.

 6.35
 * MAIN SCRIPT *